 Executive teams can’t rely on one picture.

-No single budget will capture all of the uncertainties or possibilities any business will face through 2021.
+No single budget will capture all of the uncertainties or possibilities any business will face through any year.
 Instead, CEOs must understand potential impacts on their financial and operating results under different conditions.
 They need multiple budgets – or a primary budget that also illustrates the critical decisions and adjustments required to adapt quickly as things change.

 Use varied pictures to link insights to specific budgetary actions.

 Look across the varied pictures: What are the key levers for your business?
 Then consider your budget: How might you manipulate the key levers – investing or cutting resources – and by how much?
 Answers to those questions help you to see beyond the uncertainty.
 Then, when you link strategic insights to specific budgetary actions, you also highlight the implications of your decisions on operations.